MicrosoftDocs/learn/learn-pr/azure/improve-sign-in-security-authenticator/includes/4-learning-content.md

     Example: "Here, you will learn the policy factors that are controlled by a storage account so you can decide how many accounts you need."
 -->
-TODO: write your prose table-of-contents
 You'll create a new user account in Azure AD and enable it for Microsoft Authenticator.
 Then you'll sign in, perform MFA, and set up Microsoft Authenticator.
-After you confirm the new user account has Microsoft Authenticator as the new default sign-in method, you will apply the policy to the remote employees group.
+After you confirm the new user account has Microsoft Authenticator as the new default sign-in method, you'll apply the policy to the remote employees group.

 <!-- 4.
 Visual element (highly recommended) ----------------------------------------------------------------